Star Topology in Computer Networks: Types, Applications

 1. Passive Star Topology

-A Passive Star Topology utilizes a Passive Hub as its central device, which simply forwards signals from the sender to all connected nodes without any processing.
+Passive Star Topology uses a Passive Hub as its central device, which just delivers the signals from the sender to all connected nodes without any kind of processing or running any special instructions.

 Advantages